survive-the-century/survive-the-century/book/text/frontmatter_group-reading.md

 ## Assignment ideas
 - **Individual:** Write a short news article from the future reflecting on how the changing climate might have impacted a specific area of human culture.
 It can be a straightforward news article, or an unusual format like a travelogue, agony aunt column, quiz, restaurant review, or the transcript of a political speech.
 - **Group:** Write and perform a short news or variety talk-show programme from the future that features celebrity interviews, live-reporting, or advertisement.
 - **Individual (advanced):** As the Survive the Century team, we sense-checked our temperature pathways using a climate modelling tool called En-Roads (available for free here: https://en-roads.climateinteractive.org/).
-Use this tool to create a dashboard that simulates the world in 2100 at 1.5 degrees C, and at 3 degrees C. Write up a timeline of political and social choices that might have led to that outcome.
+Use this tool to create a dashboard that simulates the world in 2100 at 1.5°C, and at 3°C. Write up a timeline of political and social choices that might have led to that outcome.